1. Market discount rate update - introduction

 Decline in the implied EMRP

-Note: Growth relates to longer-term growth expectations, not the near-term earnings which are expected to be impacted by the COVID-19 recovery.
+Note: Growth relates to longer-term growth expectations, not changes in near-term earnings.

 8. Our other concerns that may attract attention

-Given the impact of the COVID-19 response on economic activity and the heightened uncertainty around future earnings and cash flows, emphasis should be placed not only on the discount rates adopted but on the preparation of robust cash flow projections.
+Given ongoing market volatility, inflation/recession concerns and the heightened uncertainty around future earnings and cash flows, emphasis should be placed not only on the discount rates adopted but on the preparation of robust cash flow projections.
 Some common issues we have observed are:

 ◆ Optimistic forecasts with insufficient allowance for capital investment and / or time to recovery